confident-ai/deepeval/README.md

 # Authors

-Built by the Confident AI Team
+Built by the Confident AI Team.
+For any questions/business enquiries - please contact jacky@twilix.io.